Kungsleden’s Articles of Association, adopted at the Annual General Meeting on 23 April 2020.

 11) Election of the Board of Directors and potential deputies;

 12) Election of audit firm or auditor(s) and potential deputy auditors when such election occurs;

 13) Other matters for consideration by the Meeting pursuant to the Swedish Companies Act (2005:551) or the Articles of Association.

 The company’s financial year is the calendar year.

-The company’s shares will be recorded in a control register pursuant to the Swedish Financial Instruments Act (1998:1479).
+The company’s shares will be recorded in a control register pursuant to the Central Securities Depository and Swedish Financial Instruments Act (1998:1479).

 That shareholder or nominee recorded in the share register, and noted in a control register on the record date pursuant to chap.
 4 of the Central Securities Depository and Swedish Financial Instruments Act (1998:1479), or that party recorded in the control account pursuant to chap.
 4 § 18 para.
 1 clauses 6 – 8 of the above Act, will be considered authorized to exercise the rights pursuant to chap.
 4 § 39 of the Swedish Companies Act (2005:551).